tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 #### U-Shaped Vertical Planes

-- Has an introverted si
+- Has an introverted side and an extroverted side
+- Creates movement out of the corner
+- Open side is the primary side of the space
+-

 #### Enclosed Space from 4 Planes